Oh, noble spirit, finder of this ancient way

 3 nights and 3 days of Sadhana (Practice)

 and 3 delicious home cooked vegetarian meals daily

-The retreat can be divided into three landscapes; the plains of Mind, the oceans of Energy, and the Spirit skies.
+The retreat can be divided into three subjects; Mind, Energy, and the Spirit.

 Mind will be explored through stillness and silence.
 Again, the ambition within the practicing of Mind is to accept self.
 Key concepts are:

 (The four layers of the complete mind)